Patman86/x265-Mod-by-Patman/doc/reST/cli.rst

 	Other input parameters such as input-csp/input-depth/input-res/fps must be configured through normal CLI and is expected to be same for all views.
+The input filename(s):option:`--input` alone will be inferred from the config file.

 **CLI_ONLY**